mohsinkhan4u05/iftekhari-react-chowkbazar/README.md

 ## Getting Started & Installation

 For getting started with the template you have to follow the below procedure.
-First navigate to the `chawkbazar` directory.
+First navigate to the `Iftekhari Silsila` directory.

 ### Step 1 : Configure your env file